 Estimated useful life is the number of years of service the business expects to receive from the asset.

 Causes of Depreciation

-An asset may get exhausted through working.
-This is the case with minerals mines, oil wells, etc. On account of, continuous extraction of minerals or oil, a stage comes when the mine or well gets completely exhausted and nothing is left.
+An asset may be exhausted through work.
+This is the case for mineral mines, oil wells, and other similar assets.
+Due to the continuous extraction of minerals or oil, a point comes when the mine or well is completely exhausted—nothing is left.

 Efflux of Time

 The value of certain assets falls with the passage of time.
 Leasehold properties, patents, and copyrights are examples of such assets.

 Depreciation is allocated over the useful life of an asset based on the book value of the asset originally entered in the books of accounts.